 Evidence suggests that disloyal customers spread negative word of mouth about your business and cease future purchases.

-Even the original CES results found the predictive power of CES to be strong.
+Even the original CES results found the predictive power of Customer Effort Score to be strong:

 Of the customers who reported low effort, 94% expressed an intention to repurchase, and 88% said they would increase their spending.